Helping Hand mortgage

 With a Helping Hand from Nationwide, you might be able to borrow a little more towards your first home.

-It’s available to eligible first time buyers with our 5 and 10 year fixed rate mortgages, up to a 90% loan to value.
-And you’ll get all the same features and benefits.
+It’s available to eligible first time buyers with our 5 and 10 year fixed rate mortgages, up to a 95% loan to value.

 How a Helping Hand could work